-A musician by training and a self-taught photographer, I am Leica Ambassador, Leica Akademie Italy instructor and Formatt-Hitech Ambassador, as well as Qualified Associate of the British Institute of Professional Photography (ABIPP) and European Photographer (EP).
+A musician by training and a self-taught photographer, I am Leica Ambassador, Leica Akademie Italy instructor and Formatt-Hitech Featured Artist, as well as Qualified Associate of the British Institute of Professional Photography (ABIPP) and European Photographer (EP).
 Starting April 2018, I am Artistic Director of “The Art of Landscape”, a joint project with ImagOrbetello Photography Festival dedicated to Fine Art landscape photography.
-After a two-decades long career as a solo artist in classical music, since 2010 I moved from interpreting a musical score to interpreting the world’s most spectacular landscapes through my camera: combining my lifelong passion for photography with my love for nature and the wilderness, I decided to dedicate myself exclusively to Fine Art Landscape photography.

 With 25 years of teaching on my back, I firmly believe that Workshops are the best way to share my enthusiasm for photography and for the Earth’s beauty with like-minded people.
-My favourite destinations are Iceland, Scotland, Spain, the United Kingdom, the American Southwest, Turkey and, of course, Italy where I settled in 2014 after living 15 years abroad.
+My favourite destinations are Iceland, Scotland, Spain, England, the American Southwest, Turkey and, of course, Italy where I settled in 2014 after living 15 years abroad.

 WHY LANDSCAPE | ARTIST’S STATEMENT

-Always been passionate about the Earth and its beauty, through the photographic medium I aim to transmit with my images not just the reality of a landscape but the emotions that a place and a moment in time awaken in me.
+Passionate about the Earth and its beauty since I can remember, through the photographic medium I aim to transmit with my images the emotions that a place and a moment in time awaken in me, rather than its mere documentary aspect which, for me, holds no interest at all.
 From the grand landscapes to the smaller details to the action of nature on man-made artefacts, wherever I find something that inspires me I stop and carefully study the scene in front of me.
-Finally, I take out my camera and begin to take pictures.
-That’s what moves me, what I am constantly looking for.
+Finally, I take out my camera and begin to photograph: that’s what constantly motivates and moves me to continue along my path of photographic search.

 I strongly believe that a photograph cannot express anything without an artistic vision to inspire it.
 However, even the strongest of visions cannot be expressed at all without the support of a solid photographic technique.
-I enjoy every step of the photographic process, from capture to editing to creating and holding in my hands the final prints.
-Nowadays, people look at photographs mostly on digital screens; personally, I think that a photograph really comes alive only when printed.
-It’s only when I hold a print in front of me, painting-like on a heavy, slightly textured sheet of photographic paper filled with a strong, intense and powerful image, that I know I have succeeded in recreating the emotions a scene awoke in me.
+I enjoy every step of the photographic process, from capture to editing and printing.
+Nowadays, we live attacked by millions of images, most of which have an average lifespan of a few seconds on a digital screen: personally, I think that a photograph really comes alive only when printed.
+It’s only when looking at a strong, intense and powerful image, printed painting-like on a heavy, slightly textured sheet of photographic paper, that I know I have succeeded in recreating the emotions that a scene awoke in me.